OpenDSA/OpenDSA/RST/en/CS5040slides/Testing.rst

 .. slide:: Testing vs. Anti-Testing (1)

-   * Testing means that you ran your program, and verified that certain behavior is correct.
+   * Testing means that you ran your program, and verified that a certain behavior is correct.

    * Anti-testing (in the context of JUnit tests) is running a unit